KitLavis/stage-left-merch/README.md

 - User account
 - Privacy

-Due to the agile method of development, as the process moved forward the goal posts often changed, so the certain aspects of the current iteration of the project may not perfectly reflect the resepctive user story.
-These aspects will be explained in more details in the features section further on in the documentation.
+Due to the agile method of development, as the process moved forward the goal posts often changed, so certain aspects of the current iteration of the project may not perfectly reflect the resepctive user story.
+These aspects will be explained in more detail in the features section further on in the documentation.

 For further information regarding the initial user stories, please visit the [GitHub Project](https://github.com/users/KitLavis/projects/5/views/1).